bitinsky/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Setup
+This script (run_analysis.R) is self-contained and can be run from anywhere.
-Download and _unzip_ the file located at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to the same folder as this script (run_analysis.R)
+However, you can download and unzip the file from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to the /data subfolder where this script (run_analysis.R) is run.

 ## Function and Output of Script
 Running the script will: